Chinese President Xi creates history, wins record third term in power | Politics

 A resolution on an amendment to the Constitution of the CPC adopted at the Congress said all party members should follow Xi's leadership.

-The Congress calls on party organisations at all levels and all party members to follow the firm leadership of the Party Central Committee with Comrade Xi at the core, holding high the great banner of socialism with Chinese characteristics, it said.
+The Congress calls on party organisations at all levels and all members of the party to follow the firm leadership of the Party Central Committee with Comrade Xi at the core, holding high the great banner of socialism with Chinese characteristics, it said.

 ''Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era is the Marxism of contemporary China and of the 21st Century and embodies the best Chinese culture and ethos of this era,'' the resolution said.